Ssekyene/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18. Displays all lines of the file "/etc/ssh/sshd_config" starting with a letter.
 Includes capital letters as well.

 19. Replaces all characters 'A' and 'c' from input to 'Z' and 'e' respectively

+20. Removes all letters 'c' and 'C' from input